plasma4/magix-fix/DOCS.md

   category:'wonder',
 });
 ```
-`main.js` and `magixUtils.js` have the code for the popup that says "This wonder only needs one more step to finalize" and makes the buttons, but we won't go over them here.
+`main.js` (or `magixUtils.js` with Magix) have the code for the popup that says "This wonder only needs one more step to finalize" and creates the buttons, but we won't go over them here.

 ## Additional info
-1. Did you know Orteil likes arrays?
-Even though he should be using objects instead of sparse arrays?
-This is actually a problem, because Orteil uses `G.techByTier = []; ...
-G.traitByTier = [];` Seems innocent enough, right???
-Well, the problem is that the tier is based on the sum of the previous ancestor's tiers (ancestors are basically a requirement to unlock a trait or tech in this case).
-Except when [I found this problem in September 2024](https://discord.com/channels/412363381891137536/412372186955907102/1279856888414076959) it turns out that `traitByTier` was Array(2102051) and `techByTier` was Array(297288).
-The fix is simple enough; find all locations of these two variables and change [] to {}.
-Also, override `G.CreateData()` like Magix does.
+1. Check the Optimization section for ways to speed up the game that the base game does not do.
+(There is a lot you can do!)
 2. The game will execute your mod file more than once after initially creating a "New game" through the settings (or ascending) or reloading the page, even if that code is outside of the `func` function.
 If this is a problem you may want to do something like this in your mod file:
     ```js
     if (!window.johnsModLoaded) {